-Field Description FA Auth Key Configure custom Fabric Attach Authentication Keys up to 32 characters in length.
+Field Description Poll Timeout Specifies the amount of time, in seconds, to wait for a response from the appliance before rebooting.
+The value range is from 3 to 600 unless the controller is in an availability pair without fast failover enabled.
+The default value is 3.
+You can configure this setting for all APs in a device group from the device group Advanced Settings dialog.
+And, you can override the device group setting for one or more individual APs from here.
+FA Auth Key Configure custom Fabric Attach Authentication Keys up to 32 characters in length.
 Extreme Networks products offer a default FA AUTHENTICATION-KEY built-in.
 You can also configure a custom key here.
 When a custom key is not configured, the default key is used.
 The following special characters are not supported: {? <tab> \ "''} Note: Supported on AP3xx, AP4xx, and AP5xx models.
 You can configure this setting for all APs in a device group from the device group Advanced Settings dialog.
 And, you can override the device group setting for one or more individual APs from here.</tab> LED Status You can configure LED Status for all APs in a device group from the device group Profile Advanced settings.
 You can also override LED Status for one or more individual APs from here.
 Valid values are: Off LEDs do not light.
 Locate LEDs blink so you can locate the AP.
 Normal Default mode for all APs.
 Identifies the AP status during the following processes: registration power on boot Note: The value Solid has been deprecated in Extreme Campus Controller version 5.26.02.
 If Solid was previously configured, this value is mapped to Normal with the Extreme Campus Controller version 5.26.02 upgrade.
 WLAN You can override the radio WLAN assignments for a specific AP.
 The result is that the AP has a unique radio WLAN assignment, plus port and IOT assignments, and policy definitions that are defined in the configuration Profile.
 The AP must be part of a device group, but you can override the WLAN per AP in order to enable or disable a selected network.
 This can be useful for testing and troubleshooting purposes.
-See WLAN Override on page 180.
-PEAP User Name and Password Ability to configure the PEAP (Protected Extensible Authentication Protocol) user name and password for all devices in a device group or for a specific device override.
-Used to per-provision devices for authorization to connect to the network.
-Credential and Certificate installation procedures are supported for Wi-Fi 6 APs, AP39xx series APs, and the SA201 Adapter.
+See WLAN Override on page 184.

-Table 53: Advanced AP S Setting Overrides (continued) ------------------------- ------------------- -------------
+Table 53: Advanced d AP Setting Overrides (continued) -------------------- -------------- ----------- -------------